I thought the world had ended this morning.

 I don’t know why (and no one does either).

 Do you know why things happen the way they do?
 I sure don’t.
-Sure, we study why things happen and come to conclusions to try to stop harmful things from re-occurring – and this is a good thing – but do we really know why some things happen?
+Sure, we study why things happen and try to avert future disasters as best as possible, but do we really know why some things happen?
 We don’t.
 And you don’t either.

 Life is unpredictable.